kurokiasahi222/othello/README.md

-# Othello program in python
+# Othello program in Python

-This repo contains a simple Othello program written in Python.
+This repo contains a simple Othello program written in Python. <br/>
 I wrote this program for a project in CSCI1913: Introduction to Algorithms, Data Structures, and Program Development at the University of Minnesota.
-It is the __first__ ever "project" that I wrote during my coding and computer science career!
+It is the __first project__ that I wrote during my coding and computer science career!
+At the time, this felt daunting and crazy difficult.
+It is really fun to see how much I improved throughout my career!